-The back wall is the best focal point for small booths, so make sure to utilize it.
-Use only a maximum of three colors, using more than that can make the booth seem too busy and overwhelming.
+The back wall is the best focal point for small booths, so make sure to utilise it.
+Use only a maximum of three colours, using more than that can make the booth seem too busy and overwhelming.

 Moving graphics are also a great way of grabbing attention.
 Many people opt for printed graphics but the use of screens can be just as impactful.
 Use moving images to demonstrate your products in action and keep it interesting by using a lot of different graphics.